tex216/Mobile-Android-App-Development/README.md

 **Docs** Folder: Design Document, User Manual, Project Plan, Test Plan, Extra Requirements

-**JobCompare6300** Folder: Implement the Android App, built a GUI to connect with the backend SQLite Database in Android Studio.
+**JobCompare6300** Folder: Implemented the Android app, built a GUI to connect with the backend SQLite Database in Android Studio.

 This is a Team Project, credits to all team members, see TeamInfo.txt.